Packing Essentials for Niue

 4. Day Pack

-Because Niue is a land of adventure where travellers head to “do” things rather than relax by the pool all day, it is quite important to pack a decent daypack that can handle all of the adventures you’ll get up to in Niue.
-It needs to follow you on hikes, cave explorations and even on the water when looking for whales or to catch dinner.
+Because Niue is a land of adventure where travellers head to “do” things rather than relax by the pool all day, it is quite important to pack a decent day pack that can handle all of the adventures you’ll get up to in Niue.
+It needs to follow you on walking trails, cave explorations and even on the water when looking for whales.

-Check out our other baggage recommendations in What is the Best Type of Luggage for Niue?
+Check out our other baggage recommendations in What to Pack for Niue: A Full Niue Packing List.

 5. Seasickness Pills